The Marvelous Land Of Oz

 throne."

-see before you," continued the Scarecrow. "and had we not managed
+you see before you," continued the Scarecrow. "and had we

 240

-true," replied the Sorceress, slowly.
-"But the Emerald City is now
+is true," replied the Sorceress, slowly.
+"But the Emerald

 the